top of page

 Our work together is open-ended which means you can continue for as long as it feels helpful.
 Some people come for a short time to work through something specific, while others stay longer as deeper layers begin to unfold.

 I won't give you advice or tell you what to do but I will listen closely, ask thoughtful questions and help you to explore what's going on beneath the surface.
-The aim is not to fix you but support you in finding your own insight, clarity and way forward.
+The aim is to support you in finding your own insight, clarity and way forward.

 What if I get emotional?